SumeetSinghJi/Magian/readme.txt

 _________________________________________________________________________________________________

-This section is for the player the person that plays the game.
+User section - This section is for the player the person that plays the game.
 _________________________________________________________________________________________________

 Magian.
 A game of mages from the school of Agni in Kashmir mountain basin.